Integrating BluePay with Salesforce using Chargent

 - Password (temporary)

 Production account: You’ll also need to register for a production account.
-Use the contact information in the enrollment email messages to work with BluePay Support and obtain the same set of credentials for your production account.NOTE: You must get each of these gateway credentials from BluePay before moving on to the steps in the next section, Configuring Salesforce For Integration.
+Use the contact information in the enrollment email messages to work with BluePay Support and obtain the same set of credentials for your production account.NOTE: You must get at least your test credentials from BluePay before moving on to the steps in the next section.

 Obtain the Secret key from your BluePay test account